Insider’s Guide: 10 Things You Didn’t Know about Longwood Gardens’ Orchid Extravaganza

 7. As one Orchid Extravaganza wraps up, next year’s event is already in the planning stages.
 The storied display takes a year to create its masterful execution.

 8. Here’s the behind-the-scenes scoop; the super-impressive orchid collection doesn’t maintain itself.
 Instead, five greenhouses with regulated temperatures, lighting, and humidity keep the flowers in tiptop shape.

 9. Fans of the Meadow Garden will love the scaled-down Orchid Meadows.
 Located at the Patio of Oranges, the meadows house over 350 hand-selected, expert-approved orchids.

 10. You’re not the only fan.
 Over 75,000 people visit the Orchid Extravaganza from its opening in January until its close at the end of March.
 This year, it closes up shop on March 29, so mark your calendars!

-Admission is $20 for adults, $17 for seniors (age 62+), $10 for students (ages 5 to 18 or with valid student ID) and free ages 4 and under.This post is a sponsored collaboration between Longwood Gardens and Philadelphia magazine's advertising department.
+Admission is $20 for adults, $17 for seniors (age 62+), $10 for students (ages 5 to 18 or with valid student ID) and free ages 4 and under.This is a paid partnership between Longwood Gardens and Philadelphia Magazine's City/Studio